rdimaio/13CAD/README.md

 Note: these are not universal coding rules.
-You can write code however you like, but for consistency's sake it's ideal that all members of the group follow this set of conventions (which happen to be the most common in C++).
+You can write code however you like, but for consistency's sake it's ideal that all members of the group follow this set of conventions (which are very common in C++).

 ### Git
 - Follow the [Git commit message convention](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)